This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has trouble breathing, or his lips or fingernails are blue.

-- Your older child cannot talk in full sentences because he is trying to breathe.
+- Your older child cannot talk in full sentences because he or she is trying to breathe.

 - Your child looks restless and is breathing fast.

-- Your child's nostrils flare out as he tries to breathe.
-His stomach muscles or the skin over his ribs move in deeply while he tries to breathe.
+- Your child's nostrils flare out as he or she tries to breathe.
+His stomach muscles or the skin over his ribs move in deeply while he or she tries to breathe.

 - Your child goes from being restless to being confused or sleepy.

 - Your child is shaky, nervous, or has a headache.

 - Your child is hoarse, or has a sore throat or upset stomach.